gaco79/bvd-calculator/README.md

 ```

 ## Example
 In your HTML file, allow the user to input the Rx.
-For the moment the form class and the input ids MUST
+For the moment the form class must be `rx` and the input ids must be `sph`, `cyl` and `axis`.
-match the following.
 This will be more flexible in future versions.
 ```html
 <form id="R" class="rx">
  <input type="text" id="sph" />